 Cayenne pepper is another good way to keep little paws away from your vehicle.
 You do not need to put it directly on your car, but you should sprinkle it around the perimeter.
-This hot spice is not a feline’s favorite, but it can take a few times before it will fully work.
-Plus, once you see the absence of the feline in question, keep adding some, so they stay away.
+This hot spice is not a feline’s favorite, but it can take a few applications before it fully works.
+Plus, once you see the absence of the feline in question, keep adding some so they stay away.

 3. Car Covers

-This is another fairly simple solution if you already have a car cover.
-If you do not, you can use a tarp or drop cloth, as well.
-This won’t necessarily keep them off, but it will provide a barrier between them and your paint job.
-However, if it is an unneutered Tom, they can mark the material causing a smell that can eventually creep into your vehicle.
+This is another simple solution if you already have a car cover.
+If you do not, you can also use a tarp or drop cloth.
+This won’t necessarily keep them off but will provide a barrier between them and your paint job.
+However, if it is an unneutered cat, they can mark the material causing a smell that can eventually creep into your vehicle.

 4. Sound the Horn

-This option is a bit startling, but a good way to get rid of unwanted loiters is by sounding the horn.
-You can set your alarm off when the cat comes near, as well.
-The trick with this solution is you will need to do it several times before the cat will no longer come close.
-This can cause some lengthy cat stakeouts.
+This option is startling, but it’s an excellent way to get rid of unwanted guests.
+You can also set your alarm off when the cat comes near.
+The trick with this solution is to do it several times before the cat will no longer come close.
+It can require some lengthy cat stakeouts.

 The smell of mothballs is typically not a favorite of the feline population.
 Place a few mothballs in a sandwich bag and poke some small holes to allow the scent to escape.
-Then place them around your car and in the spots that the tabby likes to relax, like on the hood, around the perimeter, and on the roof.
-The only drawback to this solution is the mothball smell is likely to work its way into the interior of your car.
+Then place them around your car and in the spots that the cat likes to relax, like on the hood, around the perimeter, and on the roof.
+The only drawback to this solution is that the mothball smell is likely to work its way into your car’s interior.

 6. Buy a Repellent Spray

 A repellent spray is a good option if you can find the right one.
-Not all of these are going to be effective on all cats.
-This can depend on which scents your cat enjoys and which ones they do not.
+Not all brands will be effective on all cats.
+It can depend on which scents your cat enjoys and which they do not.
 You may have to try several brands before you nail the right one.
 Once you do, however, you can spray it around the edges of your car and on the bumper and other non-corrosive areas.
 Before spraying on the paint job, spot-check to make sure it will not leave a mark or discolor your ride.